 Our next Congress in Maastricht had been preceded by two meetings of the EB.
 In June 1998, the EB meeting was excellently organised and hosted by Dr. F. Madec in Ploufragan, Brittany.
 Long hours were spent discussing different items such as the present state of the Statute, names of country representatives, and editorial questions of the "Newsletter" and thought-provoking views were exchanged concerning definition of animal hygiene as science and discipline.
 The other preparatory meeting of the EB was held in February 2000 in Boxtel (The Netherlands).
-An interesting debate developed again about the field covered by ISAH and the current common meaning of Animal between the 2nd and 6th of July 2000.
+An interesting debate developed again about the field covered by ISAH and the current common meaning of Animal Hygiene.
+The discussion was summarised by F. Madec in the 5th Issue of the Newsletter (June 2000).

+Prof. Dr. Martin J.M.
+Tielen organised the 10th Congress in Maastricht (The Netherlands) between the 2nd and 6th of July 2000.
 His excellent work was supported by many devoted Dutch scientists of animal hygiene including Dr. Rien Voets (Secretary), Dr. Frank van Eerdenburg, Dr. Paul van Gulick, Ing.
 W. de Giffel, Dr. Alex Kertsen and Dr. Dick Schumer.